hashicorp/terraform-website/content/source/docs/enterprise/sentinel/examples.html.md

 # Example Policies

 This page lists some example Sentinel policies.
 These examples are not exhaustive, but they demonstrate some of the most common use cases of Sentinel with Terraform Enterprise.
-For more examples, see the [Terraform Guides Governance repository](https://github.com/hashicorp/terraform-guides/tree/master/governance).
+For more examples, see the [Governance section of the Terraform Guides repository](https://github.com/hashicorp/terraform-guides/tree/master/governance).

 ~> **Important:** These examples are a demonstration of Sentinel's features.
 They should not be used verbatim in your Terraform Enterprise organization.
 Make sure you fully understand the intent and behavior of a policy before relying on it in production.